 \begin{thm} For any $(i,n)\in\Z_{\ge 0}\times\Z_{>0}$, the function

 is polynomial on the set defined by

 Furthermore it has degree $i$ in each of the variables $a$ and $s$. \end{thm}

 As mentioned above, floor diagrams allow the computation of the invariants $G_{\Delta}(g)$ and $G_{\Delta}(0;s)$ when $\Delta$ is an $h$-transverse polygons.
-Polygons $\Delta_{a,b,n}$ are $h$-transverse, but the converse may not be true.
-We do not see any difficulty other than technical to generalize all the above statements to the case of $h$-transverse polygons, in the spirit of \cite{ArdBlo,BlGo14bis}.
-Since this paper is already quite long and technical, we restricted ourselves to the case of polygons $\Delta_{a,b,n}$.
-From an algebro-geometric perspective, these polygons corresponds to the toric surfaces $\CP^2$, the $n$-th Hirzebruch surface $\mathbb F_n$, and the weighted projective plane $\CP^2(1,1,n)$.
+The polygons $\Delta_{a,b,n}$ are $h$-transverse, but the converse may not be true.
+We do not see any difficulty other than technical to generalize all the statements above to the case of $h$-transverse polygons, in the spirit of \cite{ArdBlo,BlGo14bis}.
+Since this paper is already quite long and technical, we have restricted ourselves to the case of polygons $\Delta_{a,b,n}$.
+From an algebro-geometric perspective, these polygons correspond to the toric surfaces $\CP^2$, the $n$-th Hirzebruch surface $\mathbb F_n$, and the weighted projective plane $\CP^2(1,1,n)$.

 It emerges from Section \ref{sec:got} that polynomiality with respect to $s$ deserves a separate study from polynomiality with respect to $\Delta$.
 Clearly, the values $\coef[i]{G_\Delta(0;0)},\cdots,\coef[i]{G_\Delta(0;s_{max})}$ are interpolated by a polynomial of degree at most $s_{max}$, where